serverpod/serverpod_docs/docs/12-upgrading/01-upgrade-to-two.md

 ```

 #### Updated Implementation
-With the release of Serverpod 2.0, the `fromJson` constructor has been simplified across all models:
+With the release of Serverpod 2.0, the `fromJson` constructor has been simplified and the `serializationManager` has been removed:
 ```dart
 factory ClassName.fromJson(
     Map<String, dynamic> json,